wfjm/w11/tools/fx2/src/README.md

-The FX2 software is based on the Sourceforge project ixo-jtag
+The FX2 firmware is based on the Sourceforge project `ixo-jtag`

   http://sourceforge.net/projects/ixo-jtag/

-The usb_jtag sub project was checked out on 2011-07-17 (Rev 204) from Sourceforge and taken as basis for the further developement.
+The `usb_jtag` sub project was checked out on 2011-07-17 (Rev 204) from Sourceforge and taken as basis for the further developement.
-The original README.txt is preserved under [README_iso_jtag.txt](README_iso_jtag.txt).
+The original `README.txt` is preserved under [README_iso_jtag.txt](README_iso_jtag.txt).
 Only the `hw_nexys.c` branch was kept on the import.